Xyosix/OpenDAOC-SinglePlayerBots/README.md

    - Puller - Only avaible for classes that can use a bow/crossbow currentely.
 The puller will run pull mobs to the point set with /mcamp set.
    - Tank - Will only use taunt styles and defensive styles.
 Ensures every mob is attacking themselves.
    - CC - Will attempt to CC any adds from the puller.

+/mguard [target name] - If the mimic is in your group and has the Guard ability they will guard the target given.
+Mimics can also be told to guard the player in the right-click interact menu.

 /msummon - Summons your group to you.
 Used to summon your group if you zone into a dungeon or teleport somewhere.

 For PvE: